yunkunrao/tendermint.com/README.md

 ## Documentation Editing Guide

 ### Creating a New Page
-To add a new page to documentation, add a markdown file to `.content/docs/`.
-The title of the page on the website is based on it's source markdown filename.
+To add a new page, create a markdown file in `./content/docs/` or './content/intro/.
+The title of the page is based on its filename.
 For example, 'this-is-awesome.md' will have a title of 'This is Awesome'.

-Pages are ordered alphabetically based on filename.
+By default, pages are ordered alphabetically based on filename.
 If you want to have a custom order for your documentation, label the files with numbers.
 Like this:

     ▾ getting-started/
         #01-download-tendermint.md